ar1valdi/Jazz_Website/Version 1 - PHP/README.md

 # Jazz Website (PHP)

 Site about jazz wrtitten in PHP (articles are copied from wikipedia).
+PHP machine stands on Apache server on Debian virtual machine
 It includes various mechanismes such as:

 ## PHP